DebugBSD/WorldEditor/README.md

 # TODO
 - See how to add a zoom in/out of all textures (See Scale or Resize).
+- Create an empty canvas where to draw.
 - Add icon to the main frame.
 - Add a Scene Window where to put all layers.
 - Add a Log window and handle errors reported by ImageMagick Framework (wxLog).